Angmar2722/Angmar2722.github.io/CTFwriteups/2021/google2021.md

 ```

-We then deployed this cipherList in our actual Sage solve script (warning mobile users, the cipher list is incredibly long) :
+We then deployed this cipherList in our actual Sage solve script :

 ```sage
 from cryptography.hazmat.primitives.ciphers import (